wp-plugins/si-contact-form/trunk/readme.txt

 == Changelog ==

+= 2.8.1 =
+- (01 Aug 2010) - PHP Sessions are no longer required for the CAPTCHA.
+The new method uses temporary files to store the CAPTCHA codes until validation.
+PHP sessions can still be reactivated by unchecking the setting: "Use CAPTCHA without PHP session".
+- Added Akismet spam prevention status to the contact form settings page, so you can know if Akismet is protecting or not.
+- Added more help notes to the admin settings page.
+- Fixed extra forms were not deleted when when decreasing the number of available forms.
+- Fixed to redirect to Form 1 when changing the number of available forms.
+- Improved the CAPTCHA Test Page.

 = 2.8 =
 - (25 Jul 2010) - Added much requested Backup/restore tool.
 You can backup/restore all your forms or single forms and settings using a tool at the bottom of the settings page.
 - Added new settings: 'Autoresponder E-mail From name', and 'Autoresponder E-mail "Reply To" address'.